Western-Formula-Racing/Custom-BMS_25/Resources/Operation.md

 4. The module enters the Quick Diagnosis state to verify its internal status.
 5. If the module still contains cells in need of balancing, it repeats the cycle.
 Otherwise it leaves the Balancing state.<br>

+The TORCH_Mx_BALANCE CAN message (where x is equal to the module's ID) is broadcasted by a module while it's in the balancing cycle.
+However, the orange 'BALANCING' LED **only** turns on while the balancing resistors are being dissipated; in other words, it only turns on during stages 1 and 2 outlined above.<br>

+The surface temperature the balancing resistors are monitored during the balancing cycle.
+By default, if it surpasses 45 degrees Celcius, the 'HOT!'
+LED will turn on to warn the user.
+If it surpasses 115 degrees Celcius, balancing will stop for said resistor group to let the resistor cool down; a fault **will not** be thrown.

 Besides power cycling, there are three ways the BMS stops balancing:
 1. The empty TORCH_STOP_BALANCE CAN message is received.
-This forces all balancing modules to stop balancing and enter the Active/Charge state.
+This forces all balancing modules to stop balancing and enter the Monitoring state.
 2. The AIRs are closed.
 The BMS cannot continue or initiate balancing if the battery pack is armed.
 If the AIRs are closed and the TORCH_START_BALANCE CAN message is received, the BMS will ignore the command.
-If AIRs close while the BMS is balancing, it will abort balancing and enter the Active/Charge state.
+If AIRs close while the BMS is balancing, it will abort balancing and enter the Monitoring state.
 3. All cells become within 15 mV of the lowest cell voltage in the pack.
 Balancing is considered completed when this happens.<br>

 When balancing's complete, the module enters the Low Power state.
-This is to minimize current consumption in case one module is wildly out of balance relative to the others.
+This permits the user to leave the BMS balancing with minimal attention, as a module that has finished balancing will consume neglible current.
+Once all modules are done balancing, the user can simply power cycle to return to the normal operating mode sequence.